Get gig alerts, new releases, and other news.

 2. Be lovingly honest with people.
 Don’t shy away from telling people your concerns if you have them.
 Any words of encouragement, even if something that could potentially sting must be included in the statement, are better than no words at all when someone truly is in need.
 But please, choose your words in love—don’t take so long in choosing that you say nothing—but choose loving language.

-Someone Else Entirely
+Someone Else Entirely by Michelle Cowan

 I once laughed at a suggestion I read in a self-help book: For one day, pretend you do not have an eating disorder.
 Imagine a person other than yourself, who can be anything except eating disordered, and be her for a single day.